Does Instagram Notify When You Screenshot a Story?

-Tested it myself — here's exactly when Instagram sends screenshot notifications and when you're totally safe.
-The answer might surprise you.
+Tested it myself — here's exactly when Instagram sends screenshot notifications for stories, DMs, and Vanish Mode, and how to stay completely invisible.

 PeekStories Team